 Diabetes is categorized as a chronic disease with no cure.
 Naturally, finding out that you’ve been diagnosed with such a condition, would be cause for concern.
 This is especially true if you’ve heard stories or witnessed others suffer or even die due to complications of the disease.
 Though your concern is warranted and problems can occur for those who suffer from diabetes, there is also hope.
-With a few lifestyle changes (along with taking medications prescribed by your doctor), you can learn to manage your diabetes and live a long, happy, and essentially healthy life.
+Managing Diabetes is possible with a few lifestyle changes and working with your healthcare practitioner you can learn to manage your diabetes and live a long, happy, and essentially healthy life.

 Monitor Your Blood Sugar Levels

 In order to maintain healthy glucose levels, it is highly recommended that diabetic patients monitor their blood sugar levels daily.
 While each patient will vary, it is often requested that you test your levels using a portable glucose monitor when you wake up, before meals, and before going to bed.
 Knowing your blood sugar levels helps you to manage your medication, nutrition, and physical activity to keep you healthy.